Computer verification of Wiles' proof of Fermat's Last Theorem

 Why bother?

 Wiles' proof is more important than Fermat's Last Theorem itself.
 This is because Wiles proves the theorem by proving a weak version of the so-called Modularity Conjecture of Shimura, Taniyama, and Weil.
-This conjecture, developed between 1957 and 1967, asserts that every elliptic curve with rational coefficients is a modular curve.
+This conjecture, developed between 1957 and 1967, asserts that every elliptic curve with rational coefficients is a modular curve, i.e., isomorphic to a quotient of the complex upper half-plane by the action of a group of integral 2-by-2 matrices.
 Such a result is important because it connects different branches of mathematics.
-As yet, I do not know, however, of cryptological applications of the Modularity Conjecture.
+I do not know, however, of cryptological applications of the Modularity Conjecture.

 Back to the aspects.